edp963/wormhole/docs/deployment.md

 }

 #kerberos = {
-#  keyTab=""      #the keyTab will be used on yarn
+#  keyTab = ""      #the keyTab will be used on yarn
-#  spark.principal=""   #the principal of spark
+#  spark.principal = ""   #the principal of spark
-#  spark.keyTab=""      #the keyTab of spark
+#  spark.keyTab = ""      #the keyTab of spark
-#  server.config=""     #the path of krb5.conf
+#  server.config = ""     #the path of krb5.conf
-#  jaas.startShell.config="" #the path of jaas config file which should be used by start.sh
+#  jaas.startShell.config = "" #the path of jaas config file which should be used by start.sh
-#  jaas.yarn.config=""     #the path of jaas config file which will be uploaded to yarn
+#  jaas.yarn.config = ""     #the path of jaas config file which will be uploaded to yarn
-#  server.enabled=false   #enable wormhole connect to Kerberized cluster
+#  server.enabled = false   #enable wormhole connect to Kerberized cluster
 #}

-# choose monitor method among ES、MYSQL
+# choose monitor method among ES/MYSQL
-monitor ={
+monitor = {
-   database.type="ES"
+   database.type = "ES"
 }

 #Wormhole feedback data store, if doesn't want to config, you will not see wormhole processing delay and throughput